The dynamics of the heterochaos baker maps: The dynamics

 To put Theorem~\ref{thm-a} into context, let us recall that classical examples of intrinsically ergodic systems are transitive topological Markov shifts \cite{P64} and uniformly hyperbolic diffeomorphisms \cite{Bow75,Rue04,Sin72}.
-A great deal of effort has been dedicated to verifying the intrinsic ergodicity for large classes of systems that are not uniformly hyperbolic, and fairly complete pictures are emerging when the dimension of the ambient manifold is one and two.
+A great deal of effort has been dedicated to verifying the intrinsic ergodicity for systems that are not uniformly hyperbolic, and satisfactory pictures are emerging when the dimension of the ambient manifold is one and two.
 Among others, most comprehensive results are due to Hofbauer \cite{Hof79} who established the intrinsic ergodicity for a large class of piecewise monotonic interval maps, and Buzzi et al. \cite{BCS22} who proved that any $C^\infty$ surface diffeomorphism has only finitely many ergodic MMEs, and the uniqueness holds when some transitivity condition holds.

-To understand phase transitions, it is relevant to investigate concrete examples of transitive systems that have multiple MMEs: to ask how many ergodic MMEs coexist and what are their geometric and statistical properties, and so on.
-Most of known such examples are subshifts on finite alphabets (see e.g., \cite{GK18,Hay13,Kri74,KOR16,Pav16} and the references therein).
-The above mentioned results \cite{BCS22,Hof79} seem to indicate that it is not easy to give a concrete example of piecewise smooth transitive systems that are not intrinsically ergodic.
+It is completely relevant to investigate concrete examples of transitive systems that are not intrinsically ergodic: to ask how many ergodic MMEs coexist and what are their geometric and statistical properties, and so on.
+Most of known such examples are subshifts over finite alphabets (see e.g., \cite{GK18,Hay13,Kri74,KOR16,Pav16,Tho06}) or partially hyperbolic systems (see e.g., \cite{BFT23,NMRV,RT22,RRTU12}).
+For any of the subshift examples, we must delve into the structure of the shift space to investigate properties of the MMEs.
+In \cite{BFT23,RRTU12}, coexisting MMEs do not appear explicitly but appear in abstract dichotomy theorems.
+In \cite{RT22}, two ergodic MMEs on $\mathbb T^4$ were constructed but the construction involves many geometric ingredients.
+In \cite{NMRV} it was shown that a transitive endomorphism on $\mathbb S^1\times[0,1]$ constructed by Kan \cite{Kan94} has three ergodic MMEs.

-We mention such an interesting example with three ergodic MMEs.
-Kan \cite{Kan94} constructed a transitive diffeomorphism on the annulus $\mathbb S^1\times[0,1]$ that has two physical measures of intermingled basins, supported on the boundary of the annulus.
-Both measures are ergodic MMEs.
-N\'u\~nez-Madariaga et al. \cite{NMRV} found the third ergodic MME in Kan's example that is supported in the interior of the annulus and obtained as the asymptotic distribution of periodic points in the interior of the annulus.
-To our knowledge, the following question is open.
+We would like to have easily accessible, simpler examples that display phase transitions.
+They should be piecewise affine, like the heterochaos baker maps.
+To exclude trivial examples we impose the transitivity.